Needles and straw in a haystack: robust confidence for possibly sparse sequences: Concluding remarks and EBR

 \subsection{The EBR condition}

-\paragraph{The original motivation of EBR.} As mentioned in the introduction, it is impossible to construct optimal (fully) adaptive confidence set in the minimax sense over traditional smoothness and sparsity scales with a prescribed high coverage probability.
-Namely, there exist ``deceptive'' parameters $\theta \in \Theta'_0=\mathbb{R}^n \setminus \Theta_0$ for which the coverage property in \eqref{defconfball} may not hold for arbitrarily small $\alpha_1$.
+\paragraph{A new perspective on EBR -- the EBR scale.} As mentioned in the introduction, it is impossible to construct optimal (fully) adaptive confidence set in the minimax sense over traditional smoothness and sparsity scales with a prescribed high coverage probability.
+Namely, there exist ``deceptive'' parameters $\theta \in \Theta'_0=\mathbb{R}^n \backslash \Theta_0$ for which the coverage property in \eqref{defconfball} may not hold for arbitrarily small $\alpha_1$.
 Removing deceptive parameters $\Theta'_0$ and restricting to the remaining set $\Theta_0$ of non-deceptive parameters resolves this issue.
 This was the original motivation of introducing the EBR condition.